 Can Weather Affect Your Mood?July 14, 2021 - Katie McCallum

-While a change in weather can be a really nice change of pace at times — or even greatly needed in some cases, such as rain during a drought — it can also be...frustrating.
+A change in the weather can be a nice change of pace at times — or even greatly needed in some cases, such as rain during a drought.

-When less-than-pleasant weather drags on (and on and on), it can complicate outdoor plans, make traffic miserable and, honestly, feel like it's starting to affect your overall mood.
+Less-than-pleasant weather that drags on (and on and on) can complicate outdoor plans, make traffic miserable and, honestly, feel like it's starting to affect your overall well-being.

 So what's the deal?
 Can weather actually affect your mood, or is it just a figment of your imagination?